manuel-barreiro/nasa-apod/README.md

 ## Lessons Learned:

-During the development of this project, I learned the importance of thorough planning and organization in order to avoid confusion and delays.
+During the development of this project, I learned how to interact with APIs.